PoisotLab/2015_ms_datamining/ms.md

 For each species in this subset of data, we retrieved the nineteen `bioclim` variables [@hijm05], with a resolution of 5 arc-minutes.
-This enabled us to build (`bioclim`) climatic envelope models for each species.
+This enabled us to build climatic envelope models for each species.
 These models tend to be more conservative than alternate modeling strategies, in that they predict smaller range sizes [@hijm06], but they also perform well overall for presence-only data [@elit06].
 The output of these models is, for species $i$, the probability of an observation $\mathrm{P}(i)$ within each pixel.
 We appreciate that this is a coarse analysis, but its purpose is only to highlight how the different data can be combined.
 A discussion of the limitations of this approach is given below.

 The code to reproduce this analysis is in the `2_get_sdm.r` suppl. file.